mokdevel/DarcMods/DarcMissions/README.md

 A mission frame work for Arma Reforger.
 There are various missions premade and their behaviour can be modified by editing the configuration jsons.
 Installation is easy: Just activate the mod (and dependencies) and you're good to go.
 For more see the dedicated page.

 ## Support
-Please check the FAQ and you can find me on Discord
+Please check documentation for more details.
+You can also find me on Discord.
 * [Installation](docs/INSTALLATION.md)
 * [FAQ](docs/FAQ.md)
 * [Version history](docs/VERSION.md)